-So this helps to prevent any competitors from creating basic “hate” or “rant” websites and blogs that rank well in the search engines for keywords that are important to you.
-Buying these types of “negative” domain names is an extra “advanced” step that is not necessary for many businesses.
+So this helps to prevent any competitors from creating basic “hate” or “rant” websites and blogs that rank high in the search engines for any keywords that are important to you.
+Buying these types of “neutral” domain names is an extra “advanced” step that is not necessary for most businesses.
 It can however help in certain scenarios, so it is worth mentioning in this basic ORM guide.
-Going along with the same thought process, a business may find it useful to buy “neutral” domains to prevent unwanted parties from harming their brand in the future as well, such as www.CompanyNameReviews.com etc.

 Creating a Google Plus page and utilizing Google Authorship can help Google connect your online content with your real-life identity and brand.